 Calipso is used to administer the formative assessments of student clinician performance at midterm and end of semester.
-Clinical instructors access the appropriate forms via the web, and student's access self-evaluation forms via their Calipso home page.
-Across a student's program, their selfevaluations and clinical instructor's evaluation forms are housed in Calipso allowing students to monitor their progress across the program on key clinical skills.
+Clinical instructors access the appropriate forms via the web, and student's access selfevaluation forms via their Calipso home page.
+Across a student's program, their self-evaluations and clinical instructor's evaluation forms are housed in Calipso allowing students to monitor their progress across the program on key clinical skills.
 It is the student's responsibility to make sure that they meet all required competencies (as listed on the clinical skills evaluation form) and to communicate with the Clinic Coordinator of Clinical Education if they need specific clinical experiences to fill in gaps in their clinical education.
 At midterm, clinical instructors and students hold a midterm meeting to discuss student progress and skill level up to that point in the term.
 Another goal of the midterm evaluation is to define goals for the remainder of the semester.
-Note that clinical instructors are required to independently score the student's performance prior to the midterm meeting; students are required to complete the self-evaluation prior to the meeting.
+Note that clinical instructors are required to independently score the student's performance prior to the midterm meeting; students are required to complete the selfevaluation prior to the meeting.
 They should each bring a hard copy of the form to the meeting to share with one another.
 Students are scored only on clinical competencies that they have had a chance to implement a few times across the last 3-4 weeks of the grading period; competencies not implemented should not be rated.
 At the end of the term, the instructor and student will again use the appropriate clinical skills evaluation form assessment to complete an end of term evaluation/self-evaluation.
 The clinical instructor and student will meet for a discussion of the student's performance.
-Although we are moving towards paperless documentation students are required to submit the following original hard- copy items at the end of each term to the Clinic Coordinator of Clinical Education Services.

-- Graduate or Undergraduate Summary of Hours Form (Completed by student, signed by instructor) - Clinic Clock Hour Record Form (completed by student, signed by instructor) - Final Clinical Skills Evaluation Form (completed by instructor) - Midterm Clinical Skills Evaluation form (completed by instructor) - Final Daily Clinical Skills Form (completed by instructor) - Midterm Daily Clinical Skills form (completed by instructor) - Evidence-based practice assignment (completed by student) - Evaluation of instructor (completed by student in Calipso) - Evaluation of site (completed by student in Calipso) - Guide to Self-Evaluation - (Completed by the student in Calipso, at beginning of semester, midterm and final) - Student Contract (signed by student, instructor and Clinic Coordinator of Clinical Education) - Student Confidentiality Form (signed by student and Clinic Coordinator of Clinical Education) - Writing Log - Diagnostic Log
+- Graduate or Undergraduate Summary of Hours Form (Completed by student, signed by instructor) - Clinic Clock Hour Record Form (completed by student, signed by instructor) - Final Clinical Skills Evaluation Form (completed by instructor) - Midterm Clinical Skills Evaluation form (completed by instructor) - Final Daily Clinical Skills Form (completed by instructor) - Midterm Daily Clinical Skills form (completed by instructor) - Evidence-based practice assignment (completed by student) - Evaluation of instructor (completed by student in Calipso) - Evaluation of site (completed by student in Calipso) - Guide to Self-Evaluation (Completed by the student in Calipso, at beginning of semester, midterm and final) - Student Contract (signed by student, instructor and Clinic Coordinator of Clinical Education) - Student Confidentiality Form (signed by student and Clinic Coordinator of Clinical Education) - Writing Log - Diagnostic Log